robertogb/GettingCleaningProject/codebook.md

 ---

 ## Project Description
-The objective is to prepare tiny data from the raw data, so it can be used for later analysis
+The objective is to prepare tiny data from the raw data, so it can be used for later analysis.

 ##Study design and data processing

 ###Collection of the raw data
-The original data is collected from the web page https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The downloaded file is compressed in zip format.
+The original data is collected from the web page

+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The downloaded file is compressed in zip format.
 Once uncompressed, the data is structured in a directory named UCI HAR Dataset.
 Under this directory, there are four files:
-- 'README.txt': Describes the data set
+- 'README.txt': Describes the data set.
 - 'features_info.txt': Shows information about the variables used on the feature vector.
 - 'features.txt': List of all features.
 - 'activity_labels.txt': Links the activity labels with their activity code.

 The data set is splitted in two separate groups, one for training and one for testing.
-Esach group of data is stored in the corresponding directory:
+Each group of data is stored in its corresponding directory:
 - 'train/'
 - 'test/'

 The structure in those directories is similar:
-- 'train/X_train.txt': Training set where is row is an experiment for one subject and one activity.
+- 'train/X_train.txt': Training set where each row is an experiment for one subject and one activity.
 It contains one value for each of the 561 features.
 - 'train/y_train.txt': Each row has the activity id of the corresponding row in X_train.txt.
 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-- 'test/X_test.txt': Test set where is row is an experiment for one subject and one activity.
+- 'test/X_test.txt': Test set where each row is an experiment for one subject and one activity.
 It contains one value for each of the 561 features.
 - 'test/y_test.txt': Each row has the activity id of the corresponding row in X_test.txt.
 - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.